Not a user-side function. Do not call directly.

 including warnings and error messages if applicable.

-The random number generator seed, globals
+The random number generator seed, globals, and global options

 are restored to their original values on exit.